INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

 `--host host.docker.internal` flag to connect the Docker container to your local host.

-If you are using a machine with ARM architecture, you should modify the Dockerfile and change every occurrence of `x86_64` to `aarch64`.
+If you are using a machine with ARM architecture (like Apple M series processors), you should modify the Dockerfile and change every occurrence of `x86_64` to `aarch64`.